What's in a Name? (2012 film): Plot

 Vincent, a real estate agent and father-to-be is invited for dinner by his sister Elisabeth and his brother-in-law Pierre.
 Their childhood friend, Claude (a trombonist for Radio France's orchestra), is also invited.
 Vincent is a wealthy, successful businessman, while Pierre, a university professor, is much more liberal.
 Elisabeth is a high school teacher for literature.
-Vincent's wife Anna is running late thanks to a business meeting.
+Vincent's wife Anna is running late because of a business meeting.

 While waiting for dinner to be served, Vincent decides to play a practical joke by pretending that his unborn son will be named Adolphe after the French literary hero.
-This causes a huge argument between Vincent and Pierre about whether this name can be appropriate considering its obvious connect to Hitler.
+This causes a huge argument between Vincent and Pierre about whether this name can be appropriate considering its obvious connection to Adolf Hitler.
 Vincent tells Claude that this is a joke and Elisabeth is too busy preparing dinner to fully participate.
 This argument escalates and exposes a variety of old grievances and resentments between the four friends.
 Vincent is selfish, hypocritical and vain, with a humorous facial expression whenever he lies.
 Pierre is snobbish, miserly and condescending while Vincent finds the names of his children absurd.
 While Claude is mocked for his surname and his effeminate habits.
 Meanwhile, Elisabeth continues to be occupied by cooking and angry that the three men keep joking around without her.
 There is a lull in the argument until Anna arrives which reignites the conversation and exposes more rifts between all the characters.